-Either way, one thing is certain; we’re going to be using them today, tomorrow and for the foreseeable future.
+Either way, one thing is certain; we’re going to be using them today, tomorrow, and for the foreseeable future.
 Unlike touch or facial recognition techniques, passwords are still lingua franca when it comes to access control because they’re cheap to implement and simple to use.
 For most users, they are as low-tech as security tech ever gets.
-Of course, that ubiquity and simplicity is exactly what makes passwords attractive to the scum that dwell in the underbelly of our Internet.
-In this post, we’ll just remind you of a few simple rules, with a couple fo suggestions, to safeguard your on line accounts.
+Of course, that ubiquity and simplicity are exactly what makes passwords attractive to the scum that dwells in the underbelly of our Internet.
+In this post, we’ll just remind you of a few simple rules, with a couple of suggestions, to safeguard your online accounts.

 Choose passwords carefully.
 Check here for the worst passwords used in 2019.
 Is yours on the list?

 Don’t use the same passwords for different accounts.

 Change your passwords for your accounts on a regular basis.

 Use a password manager to remember all your complex passwords.